FernandoCalmet/design-patterns/README.md

 These authors are collectively known as Gang of Four (GOF).
 According to these authors design patterns are primarily based on the following principles of object orientated design.

-- Program to an interface not an implementation.
+- Program to an interface not an Implementación.
 - Favor object composition over inheritance.

 ## Usage of Design Pattern